 When it comes to the standard iPhone 12 and 12 Max, Jon Prosser suggests that there will likely be a similar dual-camera setup to the iPhone 11 range, with no LiDAR support.

-It’s not just the iPhone 12 and iPhone 12 Max that are getting an upgrade in the display department: Prosser and EverythingApplePro both claim that the iPhone 12 Pro and Pro Max will sport OLED panels with a variable 120Hz refresh rate.
-However, Prosser suggests that this isn’t set in stone just yet, with Apple execs concerned about the impact that a high refresh rate has on overall battery, so we’ll have to keep our fingers crossed on this one.
+It’s not just the iPhone 12 and iPhone 12 Max that could be getting an upgrade in the display department: Prosser and EverythingApplePro both claim that the iPhone 12 Pro and Pro Max will sport OLED panels with a variable 120Hz refresh rate.

 Apple hasn't really tried to compete with Android manufacturers when it comes to fast charging, with Apple's iPhone 11 Pro range capped at 18W, but recent leaks suggest the iPhone 12 could get a bump in charge speed.